 Then you won’t need to use limited electricity to can produce, compete for limited stocks of sugar and preservatives for canning, try to consume a glut of produce that may be hard to dehydrate for preservation or freeze it while hoping the power doesn’t go out so long the food goes bad in the fridge.

 - A plan to have a garden supplement food in case of shortages takes months to implement unless you’re growing sprouts in the window.
 If you have any concerns about food shortages in the near future, put the seeds in the ground or greenhouse now.

 Shopping Tips from World War 2 for Today

-Recognize that the current political themes will get used in advertising both to garner political points and try to get new business by customers seeking to look loyal by buying the politically correct products and services.
+Recognize that the current political themes will get used in advertising both to garner political points and try to get new business from customers seeking to look loyal by buying politically correct products and services.
 However, you need to buy what your family needs and not much more, regardless of the branding.
-Be careful of buying as much as possible of an item, in case charges of hoarding become an issue.
+Be careful of buying as much as possible of an item in case charges of hoarding become an issue.

-It was not unknown during World War 2 for children to watch for hard to find items in the store, hide it, and then tell the parent where they hid it.
+It was not unknown during World War 2 for children to watch for hard-to-find items in the store, hide them, and then tell their parents where they hid them.
 The mother would then go to the store and pick up the item, hidden where other shoppers wouldn’t get it.
 This was legal.
-Theft wasn’t, and severely prosecuted when rationed supplies were involved.
+Theft wasn’t, and it was severely prosecuted when rationed supplies were involved.

 Energy and Utilities Savings

-When tires are hard to replace, drive careful to avoid pot holes and minimize the risk of a popped tire.
+When tires are hard to replace, drive carefully to avoid potholes and minimize the risk of a popped tire.